Helena Dragaš: Life

 Helena was the daughter of Serbian magnate Konstantin Dejanović, a Serbian magnate during the fall of the Serbian Empire that held Kyustendil.
+She was born into the Serbian Dejanović noble family.

 Her mother was Konstantin's unnamed first wife and Konstantin was the grandson of Serbian king Stefan III Dečanski.
 Her stepmother, Eudokia of Trebizond, was a daughter of Alexios III of Trebizond and Theodora Kantakouzene, and the widow of Tadjeddin Pasha of Sinop, Emir of Limnia.

-Her father fell at the battle of Rovine (1395), while fighting for his overlord, Ottoman sultan Bayezid I against Mircea I of Wallachia.
+Her father fell at the battle of Rovine (1395), while fighting as a vassal of Ottoman sultan Bayezid I against Mircea I of Wallachia.

 Empress

 Helena married Manuel II Palaiologos in 1392.
-She became an empress in 1399.
-She was well known for her beauty, piety, wisdom, and justice.
+The wedding was followed by her coronation as "holy empress" the next day, on 11 February 1392.

+There are no preserved information to why the marriage was arranged, although it has been the subject of much speculation, but dynastic marriages between the Byzantine and Serbian dynasties were not unprecedented.

+She had traditionally been described as well known for her beauty, piety, wisdom, and justice.
+Not much is known about her during her tenure as empress or her private relationship to Manuel II.
+When her spouse Manuel II was absent in 1393, he made his mother regent in his absence rather than his wife.
+Her relationship to her mother-in-law is unknown, but since she took the same name as her mother-in-law when she became a nun later in life, it has been theorized as a good one.

+In 1424, empress Helena is briefly mentioned when the court official Sphrantzes took a message from a supplicant to her instead of the aging emperor, as her son was absent, and that she was then in the company of her daughter-in-law, and that it was she who then passed the message on to the senior emperor.

 In 1425, her husband abdicated and became a monk with the name Matthew (Ματθαῖος).
-After his death, on 21 July 1425, she became a nun at the Monastery of Kyra Martha, taking her monastic name.
+After his death, on 21 July 1425, she became a nun at the Monastery of Kyra Martha, taking her monastic name Hyponyme.
 She helped to establish a home for old people, with the name "The Hope of the Despaired".
 The home was located at the Monastery of St. John in Petrion, where the relics of St. Patapius of Thebes are also kept.